-- – We will expand our use of ritual, taking it outside an individual show and into the practice of community building by staging the first Walker Youth Dance Festival Summer 2021 which we hope to establish as a yearly ritual.
+- – We will expand our use of ritual, taking it outside an individual show and into the practice of community building by staging the first Walker Youth Dance Festival Summer 2022 and establishing it as a yearly ritual

 - – Company of Others will explore how to pass on their methodology and values without being present, either in person or digitally, by creating different versions of Dance in an Envelope for specific communities.

-This document was: Created by Nadia Iftkhar (CEO & Artistic Director) and Lily Einhorn (Creative Producer): January 2021
+This document was: Created by Nadia Iftkhar (CEO & Artistic Director), supported by Lily Einhorn (Creative Producer): January 2021

 Agreed and Signed off by Chair on behalf of Board of Trustees: January 2021, updated April 2022, updated April 23